mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 11/JTAS_-_Volume_11_May24.md

 Neandor was only a boy when the visitor dropped from the sky.
 It was a giant stone but fell like a feather.
 Its surface was polished and smooth as if it had _lain in some majestic river for eons.
-It spewed fire and smoke as it touched_ the shore of his tribe’s settlement.
+It spewed fire and smoke as it touched_ the shore of his tribe's settlement.
 While the elders deliberated into the night over what to do with it, Neandor was entranced by the lights that shone out of the holes in the gigantic gemstone.
-He crept from his family’s reed shelter and down to the shoreline where the strange monolith lay.
+He crept from his family's reed shelter and down to the shoreline where the strange monolith lay.

 _He could see the light of a campfire escaping through a hole in the rock